What Are the Best Provence Food and Wine Combinations?

 Provence Food and Wine: The Best Combinations

-How do you start matching Provence food and wine?
+How do you match Provence food and wine?
 What are the key flavors?

 Provence has many regional dishes, not just salade nicoise!
-Here is a guide to the best combinations of Provence food and wine.
+Here are the best combinations of Provence food and wine.

 - Beef Stews (Daube)